amelianshan/SharePointSync/README.md

 # SharePointSync
-Sync Sharepoint Site to the Local File Share
+Sync Sharepoint Site to the Local File Share.
-You need a user account who has full access to the SharePoint Site and no expired password
+You need a user account who has full access to the SharePoint Site and no expired password.